Shivam-Katare/GoogleKeep-React/README.md

 📌 UseState
 📌 Spred operator
 📌 .map(), .filter() and many more like this.
+📌 Use LocalStorage() to save the notes data

-📍 For Sttyling I use CSS and Material UI.
+📍 For Styling I use CSS and Material UI.

 # ScreenShots :